beacon-thugs-harmony/beacon_chain_simulator/README.md

 ### Ethereum 2.0 - Beacon Thugs n Harmony vs Quantstamp, for EthDenver
 Backend - Richard, Poming, Nathan.
 Frontend - Derek.

+### Note
+We found a _potential_ attack vector to the beacon chain while we were building the simulation. a malicious actor can DDoS the validator during their RANDAO slot, between the hash submission and the reveal - and cause them to lose money via the penalty.
+This shows the value of having a simulation